 Our value proposition is based on providing complete IC solutions that sense, regulate and drive a variety of mechanical systems.
 This includes sensing angular or linear position, driving an electric motor or actuator, and regulating the power applied to sensing and driving circuits so they operate safely and efficiently.
-These capabilities are based on fundamental technical advances we have made in the field of Hall-effect and xMR magnetic sensor ICs and BCD power ICs.
-These innovations translate to increased driving range for an electric vehicle, smaller and more reliable power conversion systems, improved safety and efficiency of motor and power management systems and safer and more reliable autonomous driving.
-In the industrial market, these technologies enable the automation at the heart of the industrial transformation commonly referred to as "Industry 4.0," and support increased energy efficiency for high density data centers and green energy applications and reduce the solution footprint to lower total system cost.
+These capabilities are based on fundamental technical advances we have made in the field of magnetic sensor and power ICs.
+We continue to be instrumental in developing Hall-effect and magnetoresistive transducers ("xMR") and power DMOS devices on silicon, application-optimized packaging, high-temperature operation, high-speed precision signal paths for signal processing, and 100-volt ("100V") capable Bipolar-CMOS-DMOS ("BCD") wafer technology.
+In Hybrid Electric Vehicles ("HEV"), Electric Vehicles ("EV") and ADAS applications, these innovations translate to increased driving range for an electric vehicle, smaller and more reliable power conversion systems, improved safety and efficiency of motor and power management systems and safer and more reliable autonomous driving.
+In the industrial market, these technologies enable the automation at the heart of the industrial transformation commonly referred to as "Industry 4.0."
+These innovations also improve reliability to avoid factory downtime, accurately measure current to support increased energy efficiency for high density data centers and green energy applications, and reduce the solution footprint to lower total system cost.